p-pavel/com.perikov.cql/README.md

 - "compiletime" uses metarprogramming facilities to check schema and statement descriptions in compile time
 - "datastax" provides concrete implementation for working with statements over Datastax driver

+## General design approach

+We start with "Grammar" of the problem at hanf.
+This is a set of types and typeclasses that describe the problem domain.

+Then we provide a couple of implementations.
+The first one is "grammar-validated" which wraps existing implementation of `Grammar` with cats' `Validated` thus allowing sharing of the validation logic.

+As the last step we provide a compile-time API based on "Validated" version to build literal expressions with errors checked at compile time.

 ## Future work

 - I plan to implement compiletime extraction of schema from running Cassandra instance for producing binary artifact